3

-I have found that translating Biblical names into English has added layers of depth to the stories.
+Why is it not common practice for Biblical translators to also translate characters' names?
+I found that translating Biblical names into English has added layers of depth to the narratives.

 Here are a few examples of my above claim: